 Similarly, you begin to engage in risky behaviors which is another of the symptoms of alcoholism.
 You have unprotected sex or drive after drinking.
 You get into fights.
 Maybe you start having legal problems.

 Finally, you reach a day when you notice your hands shaking.
 You realize that only a drink will make the tremors stop.
 You no longer drink socially.
 It’s now a matter of survival.
 Unless you start alcoholism treatment, this drug could kill you.

 How Treatment Helps You Overcome an Alcohol Use Disorder

 At a rehab facility, you work with caring therapists who understand what you’re going through.
-You don’t have to look for the best alcoholism treatment center in Houston when nearby Kemah provides a cutting-edge facility.
+You don’t have to look for the best alcoholism treatment center in South Houston when nearby Kemah provides a cutting-edge facility.
 Treatment includes: